alexcg1/simple-jina-examples/README.md

 These examples are intended to give you hands-on experience with the basic concepts you need to get up and running with [Jina](https://github.com/jina-ai/jina/).

+Each step adds another small feature on top of the previous step, so be sure to go through each step in order.

 ## What are they not for?

 - They're not meant to be comprehensive